Skip to main content

 Eligibility

-Restoration and restoration planning, engineering and design projects must be located on publicly-owned land or land where a public entity holds a lease or easement that provides for adequate public control of the property.
-All acquisition projects must have final ownership of fee-lands or conservation easements held by a non-Federal public entity (includes Federally recognized Indian tribes and tribal organizations).
+All projects must be located within Oregon’s coastal zone.
+Restoration and restoration planning, engineering, and design projects must be located on publicly-owned land or land where a public entity holds a lease or easement that provides for adequate public control of the property.
+To be eligible, acquisition projects must be structured so land, or conservation easements are purchased by a non-federal public entity.
+Federally recognized Indian tribes and tribal organizations are eligible to purchase and hold land or conservation easements under this program.

 OCMP's partners eligible to apply for this funding include: